concord-consortium/shutterbug/README.md

 1. include the following javascript in your pages:  `<script src='http://<yourhost:port>/shutterbug/shutterbug.js' type='text/javascript'></script>`
 1. Elsewhere in your javascript call `getDomSnapshot($("#sourceDomID"),$("#imageOutputDomId"));` This will replace the contents of `$("#imageOutputDomId")` with an `<img src="http://<yourhost:port>/gete_png/sha1hash>` tag which will magically spring into existance.

+## Deploying on Heroku ##

+To deploy on heroku, you are going to want to modify your stack following [these instructions](http://nerdery.crowdmob.com/post/33143120111/heroku-ruby-on-rails-and-phantomjs).

+Your app should have a config.ru that looks something like this:

+    require 'shutterbug'
+    require 'rack/cors'

+    use Rack::Cors do
+      allow do
+        origins '*'
+        resource '/shutterbug/*', :headers => :any, :methods => :any end
+    end

+    use Shutterbug::Rackapp do |config|
+      config.uri_prefix = "http://<your app name>.herokuapp.com/"
+      config.path_prefix = "/shutterbug"
+      config.phantom_bin_path = "/app/vendor/phantomjs/bin/phantomjs"
+    end

+    app = proc do |env|
+      [200, { 'Content-Type' => 'text/html' }, ['move along']]
+    end

+    run app

+And a Procfile which looks like this:

+    web: bundle exec rackup config.ru -p $PORT

 ## TODO: ##